 Here is where you want to describe, in some detail, how each section of your lesson plan should be facilitated.
 While it’s not necessary to write a verbatim script, it may be helpful to be fairly specific in your instructions.
 If you have to give this same presentation a year from now, you’ll be happy you took the time to write out specific instructions for each section.
 And if you’re stuck in traffic and need a co-worker to cover for you, they’ll need a fairly detailed explanation of how to facilitate your activities.

 Here you should simply describe how you plan to deliver your content.
-Will you use some lecture?
+Will you use a lecture?
 Small group activities?
 Large group de-brief?
-Role play?
+Roleplay?
 Simulation?
 Will you show a video?
-When you describe how you plan to deliver your content, you’ll be able to see, at a glance, whether your lesson plan would appeal to auditory learners (lecture, discussion, listen to recording), visual learners (use of visual aids, flip charts, handouts, video) and kinesthetic learners (simulations, role plays, gallery walks).
-If each instructional technique field relies too much on one technique (such as lecture), you run the risk of a monotonous, boring presentation.
+For more awesome activities to engage your learners, check out these great ideas.
+When you describe how you plan to deliver your content, you’ll be able to see, at a glance, if each instructional technique field relies too much on one technique (such as lecture), you run the risk of a monotonous, boring presentation.